mendersoftware/mender-docs/201.Troubleshooting/03.Mender-Client/docs.md

 Each TLS certificate has a validity period, *Not Before* and *Not After*, and this message means that the Mender client concludes that the current time is outside this range.

-Most commonly this is caused by **incorrect time setting at the device** which runs the Mender client.
-Check this by running `date` at the device, and make sure it is correct.
+Most commonly this is caused by **incorrect time setting on the device** which runs the Mender client.
+Check this by running `date` on the device, and make sure it is correct.
 Consult the section on [Correct clock](../../devices/general-system-requirements#correct-clock) for a more detailed discussion.

 To determine the status of your time synchronization, execute the following: